Larry F. Hodges: Career

 In 1993, Hodges organized team a of clinicians and computer scientists to investigate the effectiveness of virtual reality as a treatment for various phobias.
 In 1995, this team published the seminal paper Effectiveness of computer-generated (virtual reality) graded exposure in the treatment of acrophobia in the American Journal of Psychiatry.
 The paper was the first published report of a controlled study on the use of virtual reality (VR) for psychotherapy in the psychiatric literature and received widespread media attention, including an announcement of the paper’s results on CBS Evening News the day the journal article was released and follow-up stories in a number of venues, including Scientific American Frontiers, CNN, Dateline NBC, Good Morning America, US News & World Report, MIT Technology Review, Discover, and the New York Times.
 Following that paper, Hodges continued to publish papers regarding VR therapy.

 In 1996, Hodges founded Virtually Better, Inc., with his research colleague Barbara Rothbaum of Emory University.
 Virtually Better is a company that creates virtual reality software designed to treat patients with mental issues such as phobias or traumas.

 Later, in 2006, Hodges was awarded the IEEE Virtual Reality Career Award for his contributions to the field.
 In 2007, Hodges was also awarded the Georgia Tech GVU Impact Award for his contributions.
-Since 2021, Hodges has worked at the North Carolina School of Science and Mathematics as an instructor of Computer Science, a department he chaired until January of 2025.
+Since 2021, Hodges has worked at the North Carolina School of Science and Mathematics as an instructor of Computer Science, a department he chaired until January 2025.